 Follow these steps to get the most out of a self-directed visit.

-We are currently developing an online resource 'Exploring 1916 through objects' which will be available from September 2014.
+We are currently developing an online resource 'Exploring 1916 through objects' which will be available in 2015.

 This section is still in development - we are working with teachers to make this section as useful and relevant as possible.
 We welcome any suggestions you might have, please contact us.